-Based on the documents obtained in EPIC v.
-FBI and the related reporting by the Associated Press, there are a series of questions we believe the Committee should ask of FBI Director Wray:
+Based on the documents already obtained in EPIC v.
+FBI and the related reporting by the Associated Press, we request that the Committees ask the FBI:

-- Will the FBI comply with government transparency laws and inform the public of the details of Russia's attempts to influence the outcome of a U.S. presidential election? - How many cyberattack victims have not been notified that their email may have been compromised due to the FBI's failure follow the procedures set forth in the "Victim Notification in Computer Intrusion Matters" Policy Guide? - Does the Policy Guide establish adequate procedures for cyber attacks on US political organizations or should new policies be adopted? - Did the FBI do all it should have done to alert the DNC and the RNC once it learned about cyber attacks? - Is the FBI prepared to follow the procedures set forth in the "Victim Notification in Computer Intrusion Matters" Policy Guide if cyber attacks occur that may impact the 2018 elections? - Should the United States be concerned about future cyber attacks that could destabilize our democratic institutions?
+- Will the FBI comply with government transparency laws and inform the public of the details of Russia's attempts to influence the outcome of a U.S. presidential election? - How many cyberattack victims have not been notified that their email may have been compromised due to the FBI's failure follow the procedures set forth in the "Victim Notification in Computer Intrusion Matters" Policy Guide? - Does the Policy Guide establish adequate procedures for cyber attacks on US political organizations or should new policies be adopted? - Did the FBI do all it should have done to alert the DNC and the RNC once it learned about cyber attacks? - Will the FBI follow the procedures set forth in the "Victim Notification in Computer Intrusion Matters" Policy Guide for the 2018 elections?